Soil and Human Health

 Explore the connections between farming, forest ecology, and faith.
 This is a great way for Church groups to explore how their faith connects to stewardship of the natural world.

-Come to Teter Farm for a fun and interactive educational farm tour!
+Come to Teter Organic Farm for a fun and interactive educational farm tour!

-We invite groups of all ages including garden clubs, school groups, summer camps, church groups, after school programs, Boy scouts, Girl scouts, 4-H, and FFA.
+We invite groups of all ages including garden clubs, school groups, summer camps, church groups, after school programs, daycare centers, Girl Scout Troops, Boy Scout Troops, 4-H, and FFA.

-Our beautiful 120 acre property is located along the White River in Noblesville, Indiana.
-Enjoy a hay wagon ride around the farm, where we will stop and talk about a variety of topics about the connection between farms and the food we eat.
-Learn about the history of "Lucky Teter", food insecurity, organic farming, soil health, composting, honey bees, and chickens.
+Our beautiful 120-acre property is located along the White River in Noblesville, Indiana.
+Enjoy a walk or wagon ride around the farm, where we will talk about the connection between farms, land, and the food we eat.
+Learn about the history of the Teter property, food insecurity, organic farming, soil health, composting, honey bees, and chickens.

-After the tour, feel free to hang out for lunch- enjoy our children's play structure, picnic benches, and walking trails by the White River.
+After the tour, feel free to hang out for lunch and enjoy our children's playground, picnic tables, the peace garden, and walking trails along the White River.

 - Interactive, educational farm tour for a variety of ages.